 Yoga and Fitness Instructors (Independent) | General Liability, Professional Liability, Business Personal Property, BOP (optional) | Muscle injuries, improper instruction, equipment issues | Lawsuits over strain or injury, negligence claims, verbal misconduct allegations |

-How to Get the Best Cheap Business Insurance for Your Spa/Wellness Company
+How to Get the Best Cheap Business Insurance for Your Spa Company

-Consider risks specific to your business for claims, get advice from similar businesses, talk to agents and research the types of business insurance.
-This will give you an idea of your coverage needs.
+Consider risks specific to your business, get advice from similar businesses, talk to agents and research business insurance types.
+This gives you an idea of your coverage needs.

-Research average costs for your business to determine the insurance providers that offer the cheapest rates.
-This will let you know how much you're saving when comparing quotes and which companies to begin with.
+Research average costs for your business to identify insurers offering the cheapest rates.
+This shows how much you're saving when comparing quotes and which companies to start with.

-Research what customers say on online rating sites and forums to get a more comprehensive look at company services.
-Also, research coverage options to make sure you're covered for the right items.
+Check what customers say on online rating sites and forums for a comprehensive look at company services.
+Research coverage options to make sure you're covered for the right items.

-Compare multiple quotes for coverage.
-Pricing differs by your comparison method, whether with captive agents, comparison sites, company websites or independent agents.
+Compare quotes for coverage through various methods: captive agents, comparison sites, company websites or independent agents.
+Pricing differs by comparison method.

-How to Decrease Your Spa/Wellness Business's Liability Risk
+How to Decrease Your Spa Business's Liability Risk

-Reducing liability risks is important for spa and wellness businesses looking to manage insurance costs effectively.
-We've organized risk mitigation strategies by business type or risk level to help you find the best approach for your needs.
+Reducing liability risks helps spa and wellness businesses manage insurance costs effectively.
+We've organized risk mitigation strategies by business type to help you find the best approach.

 Spa/Wellness Risk Type | Included Types of Spa/Wellness Businesses | Risk Mitigation Tactics |